opensearch-project/opensearch-php/USER_GUIDE.md

 ```
 ## Disabling Port Modification

-To prevent port modifications, pass an `includePortInHostHeader` option into `ClientBuilder::fromConfig`.
+To prevent port modifications, include the `includePortInHostHeader` option into `ClientBuilder::fromConfig`.
 This will ensure that the port from the supplied URL is unchanged.

 The following example will force port `9100` usage.